sl-lang/sll/changelog/latest.md

 - Fixed nested function definitions
 - Fixed weakref API global state access
 - Fuzzers now restore the current working directory to prevent global state changing crashes
-- Object cretion symol now works with complex numbers
+- Object creation symbol now works with complex numbers
 - Root thread can no longer be deleted
 - Static objects are no loner added as GC roots
 - String length of a `nil` pointer returned by `sll_string_length` is now equal to `0`